zitadel/zitadel/README.md

 ### Setup ZITADEL Cloud (SaaS)

-If you want to experience a hands-free ZITADEL you should use [ZITADEL Cloud](https://zitadel.cloud).
+If you want to experience a hands-free ZITADEL, you should use [ZITADEL Cloud](https://zitadel.cloud).

 It is free for up to 25'000 authenticated requests and provides you all the features that make ZITADEL great.
 Learn more about the [pay-as-you-go pricing](https://zitadel.com/pricing).

 ## Why choose ZITADEL